Willowbrook Shopping Centre

 Willowbrook Shopping Centre (sometimes referred to as Willowbrook Mall) is a shopping centre in the Fraser Valley area of Metro Vancouver, Canada.
-Situated on Fraser Highway at Highway 10, Willowbrook is located between the City of Langley and Langley Township in British Columbia.
+Situated on Fraser Highway at Highway 10 (Langley By-Pass), Willowbrook is located half in the City of Langley and half in the Township of Langley in British Columbia.
 The mall is 40 minutes southeast of Vancouver.
 As of January 2021, Willowbrook Shopping Centre has over 646,520 sqft of retail space.

 Expansion

-The shopping centre opened in 1979 and has undergone a number of major expansions and renovations, with the last one in 2020.
-Additional renovations are scheduled and once completed, will give the shopping centre an additional 140,000 sqft of space which will include: a food precinct, an outdoor pedestrian shopping area and gathering spaces.
-The number of stores will increase from 140 to more than 200 and new underground parking will be created.
-Some of the current above-ground parking area will serve as the footprint of the expansion of the shopping centre.
+The shopping centre opened in 1979 and has undergone a number of major expansions and renovations, with the most recent one being completed in 2023.
+This gave the shopping centre an additional 140,000 sqft of space which includes: a food precinct, an outdoor pedestrian shopping area and gathering spaces.

 Transportation

 Willowbrook is served by the 320, 370, 501, 502, 503, 531 and the 564 bus routes operated by TransLink, the transportation authority serving Metro Vancouver.
 TransLink plans to build Willowbrook Exchange, along with a proposed SkyTrain station as part of the Expo Line extension to Langley Centre, to serve the shopping centre and surrounding community.